Do you feel overwhelmed at work?

-But, how you can decide which tasks to delegate and what you should keep control of yourself.
+But how can you decide which tasks to delegate and what you should keep control of yourself?

-Jenny Blake in a Harvard Business Review article suggests we conduct an audit using the six T’s to determine what tasks make the most sense to offload:
+Jenny Blake, in a Harvard Business Review article, suggests we conduct an audit using the six T’s to determine what tasks make the most sense to offload: